Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Upper Bound on the Latency of SSC Decoding

 \section{Upper Bound on the Latency of SSC Decoding}

 \begin{theorem}[Sublinear latency with SSC decoding] Let $p_{\rm e}\in (0, 1)$, $W$ be a BMS channel, and $N=2^n$ be the polar code block length.
 Consider the polar code $\mathcal C_{\rm polar}(p_{\rm e}, W, N)$ constructed according to Definition \ref{def:construction}.
 Let $\mu$ be an upper bound on the scaling exponent according to Definition \ref{def:upscal}.
-Then the latency of the SSC decoder is $O(N^{1-1/\mu})$. \end{theorem}
+Then, the latency of the SSC decoder is $O(N^{1-1/\mu})$. \end{theorem}

-\begin{remark}[Sublinear latency with SSC decoding for BEC] For the special case of the BEC, the latency of the SSC decoder is $O(N^{1-1/\mu})$, where $\mu$ is an upper bound on the scaling exponent of the BEC according to Definition \ref{def:ubscalBEC}. \end{remark}
+\begin{remark}[Sublinear latency with SSC decoding for BEC] For the special case of BEC, the latency of the SSC decoder is $O(N^{1-1/\mu})$, where $\mu$ is an upper bound on the scaling exponent of BEC according to Definition \ref{def:ubscalBEC}. \end{remark}

 The proof relies on two intermediate results, which are stated below and proved in Appendix~\ref{app:proofs}.
-The first intermediate result provides an accurate bound on the fraction of synthetic channels that are un-polarized in the sense that their Bhattacharyya parameter is not too small and not too large.
-A tighter result holds for the BEC, see Remark \ref{rmk:BEC} in Appendix~\ref{app:proofs}.
+The first intermediate result provides an accurate bound on the fraction of synthetic channels that are un-polarized in the sense that their Bhattacharyya parameters are not too small and not too large.
+A tighter result holds for BEC, see Remark \ref{rmk:BEC} in Appendix~\ref{app:proofs}.

-\begin{lemma}[Number of un-polarized channels] Let $W$ be a BMS channel and let $Z_n(W)=Z(W_n)$ be the random process that tracks the Bhattacharyya parameter of $W_n$.
+\begin{lemma}[Number of un-polarized channels] Let $W$ be a BMS channel and let $Z_n=Z(W_n)$ be the random process that tracks the Bhattacharyya parameter of $W_n$.
 Let $\mu$ be an upper bound on the scaling exponent according to Definition \ref{def:upscal}.
-Then, for $n\ge 1$ and $\nu>1$,
+Fix a constant $\nu>1$.
+Then, for $n\ge 1$,

-where the constant $c$ depends uniquely on $\nu$ and it does not depend on $n$ or $W$. \end{lemma}
+where the constant $c$ depends solely on $\nu$ and it does not depend on $n$ or $W$. \end{lemma}

-Note that if the transmission channel is almost noiseless or very noisy, then the rate of the corresponding polar code is $1$ or $0$, respectively.
+If the transmission channel is almost noiseless or very noisy, then the rate of the corresponding polar code is $1$ or $0$, respectively.
 The second intermediate result quantifies this statement by providing sufficient conditions on the Bhattacharyya parameter of the channel so that the polar code has either rate $0$ or rate $1$.